panzerlop/panzerlop/DualShock4 fixes (Non-Steam and USB) - Linux.md

 sudo ds4drv
 ```

-## Ensure Bluetooh is off on your device:
+## Ensure Bluetooth is off on your device:

 Now hold ps button and share button on the controller until it flashes and connected the USB;